Typing Fallback Functions: A Semantic Approach to Type Safe Smart Contracts: Semantic Typing for

 \subsection{Safe and unsafe fallback calls}

 Armed with our notion of type safety, we can now return to the problem of how to ensure safety of the fallback function.
-We give a semantic typing rule for fallback function calls in Figure~\ref{fig:semantic_type_rules_fallback}; it can of course also be stated as a lemma (with an associated proof) but we shall omit this, since the steps are the same as in the proof of Lemma~\ref{lemma:compatibility_stm_call}.
-The only difference is that we obtain the body $S$ of the fallback function and the type environment $\Delta'$ from an explicit quantification over addresses $Y$ in the side condition, rather than having the more general statement $\Sigma; \Gamma; \ENV{T} \vDash \ENV{T}$ in the premise.
+The semantic typing rule for fallback function calls is in Figure~\ref{fig:semantic_type_rules_fallback}.
+The only difference w.r.t. \nameref{stm_st_call} is that we obtain the body $S$ of the fallback function and the type environment $\Delta'$ from an explicit quantification over addresses $Y$ in the side condition, rather than having the more general statement $\Sigma; \Gamma; \ENV{T} \vDash \ENV{T}$ in the premise.
 That difference is unimportant in \emph{proving} admissibility of the rule, but it does make a difference in \emph{using} it for type checking a piece of code.
-In Lemmas~\ref{lemma:compatibility_stm_call} and \ref{lemma:compatibility_stm_dcall}, the statement $\Sigma; \Gamma; \ENV{T} \vDash \ENV{T}$ is independent of the other premises; it does not have to be proved for each application of one of the aforementioned rules.
+In rules \nameref{stm_st_call} and \nameref{stm_st_dcall}, the statement $\Sigma; \Gamma; \ENV{T} \vDash \ENV{T}$ is independent of the other premises; it does not have to be proved for each application of one of the aforementioned rules.
 In contrast, in the rule \nameref{stm_st_fcall}, the quantification is over all addresses $Y$ satisfying a condition that depends on the type of the expression $e_1$.
 This, in turn, determines the type environment $\Delta'$ and the level $s$ for which the body $S$ must be type safe.
 The truth value of this side condition may thus have to be evaluated anew \emph{each time} the rule is applied, whereas $\Sigma; \Gamma; \ENV{T} \vDash \ENV{T}$ can be shown separately, once and for all.

-In essence, the rule requires that the fallback functions of \emph{every} contract implementing the interface $I^Y$, \emph{or one of its descendants}, must be type safe at level $s$.
+In essence, rule \nameref{stm_st_fcall} states that the fallback functions of \emph{every} contract implementing the interface $I^Y$, \emph{or one of its descendants}, must be type safe at level $s$.
 This extra step is necessary, since $I^Y_s$ is not guaranteed to be the actual type of $e_1$, but only its runtime type.
 Any address having an actual type $I'_{s'}$, where $I'$ is a descendant of $I^Y$ and $s' \ordleq s$, is also in the set of values inhabiting the type $I^Y_s$; hence they too could be obtained from the evaluation of $e_1$, and they must therefore be included as well.

 As with the other semantic type rules, rule \nameref{stm_st_fcall} only requires that the premises and side conditions must hold, but it imposes no restrictions on how they are shown.
 A proof of type safety for a fallback function body $S$, w.r.t.\@ some type environment $\Delta$ and security level $s$, could simply be given in the form of an explicit typing interpretation $\STYPI$ containing $(S;\bot, \Delta, s)$.
 Such a typing interpretation is just a set of triplets, and it could therefore in principle be provided by the contract creator and stored together with the code itself, to witness the type safety of the contract's fallback function.
 This would then allow any user of the code, who might generate a method call that will result in an invocation of that fallback function, to use this typing interpretation to satisfy the premise of rule \nameref{stm_st_fcall} when type checking his own code; this can be seen as a form of \emph{proof-carrying code} \cite{necula/1997/popl/pcc}.